EarthScope/rover/docs/commands.md

     rover web --http-bind-address 0.0.0.0 --http-port 8080

-    rover start --http ...   # the default
+    rover start --web ...   # the default

-    rover retrieve --http ...   # the default
+    rover retrieve --web ...   # the default

 Start a web server that provides information on the progress of the download manager (the core of the `rover daemon` and `rover retrieve` commands).